International

 Main Sectors of Industry

-Indonesia is a market economy with abundant natural resources, a young, large and burgeoning population (277.7 million), a labor force of 135 million people in 2022, and political stability.
+Indonesia is a market economy with abundant natural resources, a young, large and burgeoning population (279 million), a labour force of 137.2 million people in 2022, and political stability.
 The country changed from being an economy that was highly dependent on agriculture into a more balanced economy which is lessening its traditional dependency on primary exports.
-The agricultural sector contributes to 13.3% of the country’s GDP and employed 29% of the active population in 2022 (World Bank, 2023).
+The agricultural sector contributes to 12.4% of the country’s GDP and employs 29% of the active population (World Bank, latest data available).
 Indonesia is the second-largest natural rubber producer in the world.
 Other major crops include rice, sugarcane, coffee, tea, tobacco, palm oil, coconuts and spices.
 Besides, the country is the world's biggest nickel ore producer and has become a major exporter of stainless steel.
-Indonesian land area used for agriculture has been growing, and is currently around 30%.
+Indonesian land area used for agriculture has been growing and is currently around 30%.
 This is mainly due to the establishment of large-scale plantations - in particular for palm oil production (second-largest export).
-Indonesia is the only Asian country to have been a member of the OPEC, although its membership is frozen since December 2017 because it would not agree to production cuts mandated by OPEC.
+According to data from FAO, 2023 paddy production was estimated at a below‑average level of 53.3 million tonnes, while maize crop production hit 21.5 million tonnes as large sowings driven by strong demand by the poultry industry almost entirely offset reduced yields due to dryness.

 Breakdown of Economic Activity By Sector Agriculture Industry Services